Resources

 8. Angina

-Angina is a type of chest discomfort that develops when your heart does not receive enough oxygen.
-It can produce arm and shoulder pain, as well as heaviness in the chest, neck, and back.
+Angina is a type of chest discomfort that develops when your heart lacks oxygen.
+It can produce arm and shoulder pain and heaviness in the chest, neck, and back.
 Angina usually indicates an underlying cardiac disease.
 Additional signs and symptoms may include chest pain, nausea, breathlessness, and dizziness.

 Heart attacks happen when blood cannot reach the heart because of a blockage that prevents the heart from receiving oxygen.
 If oxygen does not return immediately, this might cause parts of the heart muscle to die.
 You may also experience other symptoms, such as pain in one or both arms, breathing difficulty, pain in other parts of your upper body, nausea, a cold sweat, chest pain, and dizziness.